conankiz/AutoInstallLocalPrinterUsingTCP/README.md

 There are several ways to do this, I chose to use Windows already installed printer commands and wrote scripts for each of the printers I was trying to install.
 <a name="batdau"></a>
 ## II.
 Start
-- File server to share driver
+- File server: to share driver
 - Windows client : install Printer on this machine
 <a name="step1"></a>
 ### Step 1: Download The Script Files and Printer driver: